...

 1. You can find your individual fees in the products used.
 The best way to do this is to watch the video tutorial at the top of the article.

-I have had a custody account of around CHF 150,000 with TrueWealth for just over 1 year.
+I have had a custody account of around CHF 150,000 with TrueWealth for just over a year.
 I am satisfied with the handling.

-However, the current crises have caught me on the wrong foot: I have only about 50% in equities in the TrueWealth portfolio, so there are relatively many bonds in the portfolio.
-I really didn't realize that I could easily lose 6% on these "meyer bonds" (due to inflation and interest rate increases).
+However, the current crises have caught me on the wrong foot: I only have around 50% in equities in the TrueWealth portfolio, so there are relatively many bonds in the portfolio.
+I really didn't realise that I could so easily make a loss of 6% with these "more bonds" (due to inflation and the rise in interest rates).

 Am I correct in assuming that this 6% loss with bonds is permanent and will not correct again (unlike the stock market)?